PrimoTibalt/IntermediatePlusMentoring/docs/SelfCheck/6SelfCheckLoggingAndTroubleshooting.md

 ### 2. When would you prefer vertical scaling over horizontal?

 > When it is cheeper. <br>
-> When system was not designed to support vertical scailing. <br>
+> When system was not designed to support horizontal scailing. <br>

 ### 3. Does ASP.NET Core API support horizontal scailing?
 Explain your answer.